LedFx/LedFx/docs/devices/govee.rst

    :alt: Adding a device

-Hit add and ... profit ...
+Hit add and, your Govee device should now be available in the devices view.